Behold a brief history of shuffleboard –

 HOW TO PLAY THIS GLORIOUS GAME:

-And as the night wears on, you may choose to mosey downstairs to their more recently opened, dimly-lit, tabletop shuffleboard bar, ‘Crazy Eight’.
+As the night wears on, you may choose to mosey downstairs to their more recently opened, dimly-lit, tabletop shuffleboard bar, ‘Crazy Eight’.
 There’s two miniature lanes here, as well as a ‘snapback’ table, where you’ll need to get your biscuit to rebound rather than slide to the end.
+(Please note: this is currently closed but should reopen soon).

 SOUNDS SIMPLE.
 WHAT IS THERE TO EAT/DRINK?